ForsythKids treats more than 3,000 kids per year

 ForsythKids creates a lifelong impact on thousands of lives.
 Just ask Rosemary Burke.
-As a kid she went to Forsyth in the 1950s for preventative care and oral hygiene education.
+As a kid she went to ADA Forsyth in the 1950s for preventative care and oral hygiene education.
 More than 70 years later she’s proud to say the healthy habits she formed with Forsyth helped her keep all her teeth, and may have saved her life.

 Read Rosemary’s story

 All children and young adults in a participating school or location are eligible to enroll in ForsythKids.
 Participants receive:

 - On-site dental examinations